tdbianco/starter-hugo-academic/content/post/2022-05-11-how-is-it-possible-about-publication-journeys/index.en.md

 ## November 2018: The Analysis

-**I started analyzing the data that then built my first postdoc paper paper in the winter of 2018,** maybe one month after I started my first contract after completing my PhD and a short period in the private sector.
+**I started analyzing the data that then built my first postdoc paper in the winter of 2018,** maybe one month after I started my first contract after completing my PhD and a short period in the private sector.
 This was a secondary data analysis of a big cohort assembled years before.
 I was not around at that time, so to actually get to analyse the data I had to figure out a lot of stuff about the study, asking, discussing, negotiating and waiting on people - a process that took at least the whole winter.

-**After I was all set, I re-run the analysis entirely with major changes at least 3 times** - once because I learnt a method that I thought was a better fit for the data (around the spring of 2019), a second time because of an error (summer 2019), and a last time because I dropped some of it and went for another direction (autumn 2019).
+**After I was all set, I re-run the analysis entirely with major changes at least 3 times** - once because I learnt a method that I thought was a better fit for the data (spring of 2019), a second time because of an error (summer 2019), and a last time because I dropped some of it and went for another direction (autumn 2019).
 How did this take so long?
-That I would analyse data was implicit, but not actually included in my contract: I was paid to set up, coordinate and follow up multiple studies that were just starting - and that of course had to take priority.
+That I would analyse data was implicit to my role, but not actually included in my contract: I was paid to set up, coordinate and follow up multiple studies that were just starting and far from providing analysis and publication material - and that of course had to take priority.

 ## November 2019: The Draft